 Our aim this year was to follow Napoléon’s route as far as Sisteron and then deviate northward, through the wild mountains of the Vercors to Burgundy, to connect with a previous starting point at Cluny.

 The reason that we started from Saint-André-les-Alpes was that we had begun from this village on our first French walk, in 2002, and we wanted to link this walk to our previous one.

 By any other reckoning we should have started at on the coast at Cannes and followed in the steps of Napoléon all the way to Sisteron, which would have taken us a good week, although Napoléon and his followers did it in three and a half days.

 Hence the walk from Saint-André-les-Alpes to Barrême was no more than a preliminary jaunt before connecting with the Route of Napoléon.
 After Barrême we stayed close to the imperial footsteps (or those of his followers – Napoléon himself was on a horse).

 We were constantly impressed with the speed of their travel, especially in the cold of early March, but then we were not impelled by a sense of destiny to march on the capital and overturn Sarkozy.

 We arrived in Saint-André-les-Alpes after a 24-hour trip from Beijing.

 This train is not part of the normal French railway system, the SNCF, and goes from a different station, a few blocks away from the main one.
-The timetable for la Pigne is here.
+This is a link to more information about la Pigne.